TardisPackrat/HashiCorp-Test/content.md

 #### `git push`

-sent changes from a local branch to a remote repo
+The `git push` command sends changes from your local branch to a tracking branch in a connected remote repository.

-`git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
-If so, our changes are taken from our branch and pushed to the remote branch.
-This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
-This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
-When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.
+The changes from this command match the remote branch with your local branch.
+If your local branch is missing commits from the remote branch, the push fails.

+If your local branch is missing commits, run `git pull` or `git fetch` and `git merge` to synchronize with your remote branch.

 #### `git fetch`